ADVANCED CAMP AUDITIONS 2026

 being supportive team players,

-taking risks and trusting their guts on stage,
+making bold choices, taking risks and trusting their guts on stage,

-showing up for rehearsals.
+showing up for rehearsals

 Our current advanced students have been trusted with lead roles - some of them many times - in their previous PDC shows.